TEACHING IN ITALIAN AND ENGLISH – ROME OR MILAN CAMPUS ❯

-As a designer you will design our habitat: a hybrid and contemporary aesthetic experience that is both innovative and sustainable.
-By guiding trends and styles, you will become the interpreter of the community in which you live, helping to build its deeper meaning.
+As a designer, you will shape our habitat or the mobility of the future: professions that combine hybrid and contemporary aesthetics with innovation and sustainability.
+By influencing tastes and trends, you will become an interpreter and designer of the community you live in, helping to build its deeper meaning.

 Qualification: